 It is easy to see that $(\nets(E,j),\norm{}_\nets)$ is again a Banach space.
 In fact, it is nothing but the Banach space product $\Pi_{n\in N} E_n$.
 We further equip $\nets(E,j)$ with the following seminorm

 where $\limsup_n$ denotes the limit superior along the directed set $N$.

-We define $\j nn$ to be the identity map on $E_n$ for all $n\in N$ and we set $\j nm = 0$ whenever $n \ngeq m$.
-Given some $m\in N$ and some $x_{m}\in E_{m}$, we define a uniformly bounded net $\j{\blob} m x_m$ in the obvious way, i.e., at index $n$ it is equal to $\j nm x_m$.
+We define $\j nn$ as the identity map on $E_n$ for all $n\in N$, and we set $\j nm = 0$ whenever $n \ngeq m$.
+Given some $m\in N$ and some $x_{m}\in E_{m}$, we define a uniformly bounded net $\j{\blob} m x_m$ in an obvious way, i.e., at index $n$ it is equal to $\j nm x_m$.
 We refer to such nets as {\bf basic nets}.
-We say that a net is {\bf \jt-convergent} if it can be approximated in seminorm by basic nets and we denote the space of \jt-convergent nets by $\C(E,j)$, i.e., $x\d$ is \jt-convergent if
+We say that a net is {\bf \jt-convergent} if it can be approximated in seminorm by basic nets, and we denote the space of \jt-convergent nets by $\C(E,j)$, i.e., $x\d$ is \jt-convergent if

-It is straightforward to check that $\C(E,j)$ is a vector space and we equip it with the topology induced by the seminorm.
+It is straightforward to check that $\C(E,j)$ is a vector space, and we equip it with the topology induced by the seminorm.
 Note that this turns $\j\blob m$ into linear contraction from $E_m$ to $\C(E,j)$.

 \begin{lem} A net $x\d\in \nets(E,j)$ is \jt-convergent if and only if

 where $\lim_{n\gg m} = \lim_m \limsup_n$.
 If $x\d$ is \jt-convergent then the limit $\lim_n \norm{x_n}$ exists (hence is equal to $\seminorm{x\d}$). \end{lem}